cfss-fa19/hw01/README.md

 3. I ran a personal best in the 5k this weekend

-Here is a [link](https://www.linkedin.com/in/jarretangbazo) to my LinkedIn page.
+Here is a [**link**](https://www.linkedin.com/in/jarretangbazo) to my LinkedIn page.
 There you will be able to find my employment and education histories.

 Thanks for stopping by.

+### Process
+To get the changes onto Readme.md, I essentially followed the instructions from the course webpage [**Using Git within RStudio**](https://cfss.uchicago.edu/setup/git-with-rstudio/).
+Initially, everything did not install correctly so I had to manually change the Git executable path from **/usr/bin/git** to **/usr/local/bin/git**.
+I then followed the steps for forking and cloning a repository, making edits to the readme file, saving and pushing back to GitHub.

+### Reflection on assignment
+To complete this assignment, I used the following [**link**](https://www.markdownguide.org/cheat-sheet/) as a resource for the markdown syntax.

+I still feel fairly uncomfortable with Github and perhaps this is the main reason why I am taking this class.
+The process of forking, cloning, pulling, and pushing seems very complicated.
+While I am aware that this is mostly due to the terminology associated with GitHub and I'm certain in time this should get easier, it all seems very opaque.
+Even though I've completed this assignment, I'm not completely sure that I've understood what I've done completely.